A Bit Shook Up

 “Grace, are you ok?
 Grace?” he asked, followed by her muffled reply that she was fine.

-When Grace’s head also popped up without a scratch on it, you could hear sighs of relief from ‘Blue Lights’ fans across the land.
+When Grace’s head also popped up without a scratch on it, you could hear sighs of relief across the land.

 Henry was still in a daze, though, clutching the gun he fired as he froze in panic on the street.